gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

         This too specific takeaways is *lazy* because it allows you to avoid the work of figuring out *why* the distinction mattered.

     === "too general"
-        > "Watch out for science questions."
+        > Watch out for science questions.

-        This too general takeaways will only make you scared of future science questions, likely impairing your performance on them.
+        This too general takeaway will only make you scared of future science questions, which is not only unhelpful but actually harmful.

         Too general takeaways are often *unkind*.
         If you wouldn't tell it to a friend, then it's probably a lazy takeaway.